briandgomez/Study/Security+/Security Program Management and Oversight.md

     - Checks for effectiveness of policies and procedures
     - Find vulnerabilities before the attackers

-- <u>Attestation</u>: provides an opinion of truth or accuracy of a company's security positioning
+- <u>Attestation</u>: providing an opinion of a companies's security position.
+A 3rd party generally attests to a companies' security posture after testing the system
     - An auditor will attest to a company's cybersecurity posture

+- <u>Audit Committee</u>: internal committee overseeing an organization's internal controls, financial reporting and compliance

 # Penetration Tests
-- OS system security can be bypassed by physical means
+- OS security can be bypassed by physical means
     - Accessing devices can be done by first accessing a door, window, elevator, etc.

 - Known environment